exalearn/colmena/docs/thinker.rst

 The ``self.queue`` attribute of a Thinker class manages communication to the task server.
 Each agent can use it to submit tasks or wait for results from the task server.

-The :class:`~colmena.redis.queue.ClientQueues` object must be provided to the constructor.
+The :class:`~colmena.queue.base.ColmenaQueues` object must be provided to the constructor.

 Logger
 ++++++